hamedmx/hamedmx.github.io/_pages/cv.md

 ### Affiliation

-- Trustworthy AI Laboratory (TAILab),
+- Trustworthy AI Laboratory (TAILab)
 - Department of Electrical, Computer, and Biomedical Engineering
 - Faculty of Engineering and Architectural Science (FEAS)